bbusse/wled-save-restore/README.md

 # wled-save-restore
 Backups or restores WLED configuration and presets
-and optionally serves the via http
+and optionally serves them via http

 The `WLED_HOST` needs to be available on the network and reachable from the local host running wled-save-restore